Towards an AI assistant for power grid operators: Human-AI dynamics in decision-making

-Human Decision-making is primarily a matter of attention and executive control \cite{naccache2005effortless}.
+Human decision-making is a matter of attention and executive control \cite{naccache2005effortless}.
 Taking proper decisions first involves paying attention to the right information in the environment and making sense of it.
-It further implies selecting relevant actions while inhibiting inappropriate ones, and eventually executing one in a timely-manner.
-Following dual process theory \cite{kahneman2011thinking}, we can describe 2 underlying fictitious operating and cooperative agents, called System 1 and System 2.
-System 1 is the fast intuitive and heuristic agent while System 2 is the slow and reasoning agent.
-System 2 is the one responsible for decisions assisted by System 1 which continuously provides him predictions for action.
-Most of the time, System 2 just lazily accepts System 1 proposal in usual situations without much more thinking, resulting in successful, quick and cognitively effortless decisions.
-When confronted to unusual situations however, System 2 can develop more explicit conscious thinking, beyond System 1 predictions, to deliberate and come up with novel and acceptable decisions while cognitively costly.
+It further implies selecting relevant actions while inhibiting inappropriate ones and eventually executing one in a timely manner.
+Following dual-process theory in the psychology of human reasoning \cite{kahneman2011thinking}, already successfully applied to domains such as medical decision-making \cite{djulbegovic2012dual}, we can describe two underlying imaginary operating and cooperative agents, called System 1 (S$_{1}$) and System 2 (S$_{2}$).
+S$_{1}$ is the fast intuitive and heuristic agent while S$_{2}$ is the slow and reasoning agent.
+S$_{2}$ is the one responsible for decisions assisted by S$_{1}$ which continuously and automatically provides him predictions for action.
+Most of the time, S$_{2}$ just lazily accepts S$_{1}$ proposal in usual situations without much more thinking, resulting in successful, quick and cognitively effortless decisions.
+When confronted with unusual situations, however, S$_{2}$ can develop more explicit conscious thinking, beyond S$_{1}$ predictions, to deliberate and come up with novel and acceptable decisions while cognitively costly.

-Young operators will rely more heavily on System 2 and can hence struggle taking any good decision on time for several situations that still appear complex and unusual for them.
-As they are very focused on trying to make sense of it, they have a narrow attention and might miss important new information.
-As they learn overtime through appropriate training and feedback becoming expert, their intuitive System 1 grows for that field of expertise, enabling them taking good and quick decisions even more often with ease.
-For an expert operator, it has become a lot easier to operate a system intuitively, being able to take more decisions as well as decisions in more difficult situations.
-However, the downside can be overconfidence, overlooking unusual information that would require more deliberation from System 2.
+Young operators will rely more heavily on S$_{2}$ and can hence struggle to take any good decision on time for several situations that still appear complex and unusual to them.
+As they are very focused on trying to make sense of it, they have narrow attention and might miss important new information.
+As they learn overtime through appropriate training and feedback become expert, climbing through the expertise ladder \cite{stevens2016defining}, their intuitive S$_{1}$ grows for that field of expertise.
+This enables them to make good and quick decisions even more often with ease.
+For an expert operator, it has become a lot easier to operate a system intuitively, being able to make more decisions as well as decisions in more difficult situations \cite{EPRI2021}.
+However, the downside can be overconfidence, overlooking unusual information that would require more deliberation from S$_{2}$.